fernandofleury/query-object/README.md

 ## Support

-queryObject works Chrome, Firefox, Safari, Opera and IE 10+ (All tested).
+queryObject works on Chrome, Firefox, Safari, Opera and IE 9+ (All tested).
 In fact its really easy to provide a fallback for it, all you have to do is replace the forEach and Object.key functions.

 ## License